 Fly Scotland can provide all the flight training and ground school study required for you to gain your private pilots licence.

 Here at Fly Scotland your training will follow the latest syllabus introduced in 2019 approved by the British Microlight Aircraft Association (BMAA) and the Civil Aviation Authority (CAA)

 All of your flight and ground school training will be provided by an experienced Civil Aviation Authority approved flying instructor.

 Ask about our part ownership scheme and you could be learning to fly in the brand new Skyranger Swift MK 2 as pictured on this page.
-Built to a very high specification the instrument panel features a built in ipad to run whatever gps system you prefer coupled to the onboard Pilot Aware traffic alerting system for enhanced safety.
+Built to a very high specification by the Fly Scotland instructors the instrument panel features a built in ipad to run whatever gps system you prefer coupled to the onboard Pilot Aware traffic alerting system for enhanced safety.

 Trig radio and transponder for crystal clear communication between pilot and passenger and of course air traffic control.

 Please give us a call and we will be more than happy to answer any questions or arrange a visit when one of our instructors will be available for an informal chat and show you the aircraft

 To begin training you must be at least 14 years old.